wikiknights/cs-materials/src/intro-to-c/dma/dma-basics.md

 ---

-## Visual Representation of Memory and Pointer Allocation
+## Visual Representation of Pointers

 Let's look at memory visually to see what happens in each aspect of pointers.
 Consider a blank canvas of memory: